KatTiel/PEFT_DistilBERT_emotion_classification/README.md

-## Fine-tuning LLM DistilBERT for :relaxed: :heart_eyes: Emotion Classification :pensive: :rage: using Parameter Efficient Fine-Tuning (PEFT)
+## Fine-tuning LLM DistilBERT for :relaxed::heart_eyes: Emotion Classification :pensive::rage: using Parameter Efficient Fine-Tuning (PEFT)

 The project's aim was to fine-tune the LLM DistilBERT to specialize on categorizing emotions in texts into five categories: